siihwanpark/siihwanpark.github.io/_pages/about.md

 I'm a Ph.D candidate at [Machine Learning and Intelligence Lab](https://mli.kaist.ac.kr/) (MLILab) in KAIST, advised by [Prof. Eunho Yang](https://scholar.google.com/citations?user=UWO1mloAAAAJ).

 ### Generalization and Optimization in Deep Learning
-My research focus encompasses a **fundamental understanding of the generalization and optimization of deep learning models through the lens of loss landscape**, alongside the advancement of learning algorithms based on this insight.
-I have conducted studies on the scale-invariance of sharpness in the loss landscape, widely recognized as a proxy for the generalization performance of deep learning models, and investigated the reasons behind the effective performance of sharpness-aware minimization from the perspectives of escaping local optima and convergence at asymmetric valleys.
-Recently, my research interest focus extending and applying the fundamental findings to new architectural frameworks, *e.g.* LoRA finetuning for LLMs.
+My scholarly pursuit is centered on a **fundamental comprehension of the generalization and optimization mechanisms of deep learning models through the lens of loss landscape**, alongside the advancement of learning algorithms informed by deep theoretical insights.
+I have engaged in extensive studies concerning the scale-invariance of sharpness within the loss landscape, which is widely acknowledged as a proxy of the generalization capability of deep learning models.
+Furthermore, I have explored the efficacy of sharpness-aware minimization by analyzing its role in overcoming local optima and achieving convergence within asymmetrical valleys.
+Recently, my research has expanded to incorporate these foundational insights into contemporary frameworks, such as LoRA fine-tuning for large language models (LLMs).

 ### Large Language Models
-My primary research interest in large language models falls into two branches following: 1) **Light-weightening**.
-It aims at reducing the size of large language models or enhancing their inference speed.
-Currently, I'm working on sub 4-bit post-training quantization and speculative deconding.
-2) **Fine-tuning**.
-My recent research efforts have been dedicated to improving fine-tuning performance of quantized models.
-The research objective is to establish a quantization algorithm for large language models that can adapt in conjunction with the fine-tuning objective, moving beyond data-free or general corpus data-driven quantization.
+My research within the domain of large language models bifurcates into two main themes: 1) **Light-weigthening**: This line of inquiry concentrates on reducing the model size or computational overhead of large language models to improve their operational efficiency.
+Currently, I am engaged in developing methodologies for knowledge distillation, sub 4-bit post-training quantization and speculative decoding.
+2) **Fine-tuning**: My recent efforts are directed towards refining the fine-tuning processes for quantized models.
+The goal of this research is to devise a quantization algorithm tailored for large language models that dynamically adapts during fine-tuning, thus transcending the limitations of traditional data-free or generic corpus-based quantization approaches.

 ## Published Papers